-- Investment in Mutual Fund Units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal; - As the price/value/interest rates of the securities in which the Scheme invests fluctuates, the value of your investment in the Scheme may go up or down; - Past performance of the Sponsor/AMC/Mutual Fund does not guarantee future performance of the Scheme; - The name of the Scheme does not in any manner indicate either the quality of the scheme or its future prospects and returns; - Save as otherwise provided in the Regulations, the Sponsor is not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of Rs.100,000/- made by it towards setting up the Fund; - The present Scheme is not guaranteed or assured return schemes.
+- Investment in Mutual Fund Units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal. - As the price / value / interest rates of the securities in which the Scheme invests fluctuates, the value of your investment in the Scheme may go up or down. - Past performance of the Sponsor/AMC/Mutual Fund does not guarantee future performance of the Scheme. - The name of the scheme does not in any manner indicate either the quality of the scheme or their future prospects and returns. - Save as otherwise provided in the Regulations, the Sponsor is not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of Rs.
+1,00,000/- made by it towards setting up the Fund. - The present scheme is not guaranteed or assured return scheme.